CERI Computer Network Facts (and some opinion)

 Return to Table of Contents

-10. The same way you get anything else.
-You get a quote and include it along with a memo and account number to Sheila Davidson.
-The CERI computer staff can assist you in getting quotes and indeed to assure the proper educational discount, you should avail yourself of this.
+11. Get a quote and include it along with a memo and account number to Michelle Smith.
+The CERI computer staff can assist you in getting quotes and assure the proper educational discount.
 The computer staff however, do not have purchasing authority.

 Return to Table of Contents